 Many times we have requests for the recipes for certain dishes.
 Our most popular offerings are listed below.
-Some of these recipes were developed here at the Inn, some were graciously given by other innkeepers and still others came from the wonderful abundance of cookbooks available out there (usually with variations or adaptations).
+Some of these recipes were developed here at Martin Hill Inn, some were graciously given by other innkeepers, and still others came from the wonderful abundance of cookbooks available out there (usually with variations or adaptations).
 We always give credit where it is due and extend our thanks to those cooks and authors for contributing to our breakfast repertoire.

-In a large bowl, whisk together the ricotta, milk, egg yolks, sugar, lemon zest and lemon juice until smooth.
-Sift together the flour, baking powder and 1/8 Tsp salt over the ricotta mixture and stir with wooden spoon until just combined.
+In a large bowl, whisk together the ricotta, milk, egg yolk, sugar, lemon zest and lemon juice until smooth.
+Sift together the flour, baking powder and 1/8 Tsp. salt over the ricotta mixture and stir with wooden spoon until just combined.

 In another large bowl, beat egg whites on low until frothy.
-Add remaining 1/8 Tsp salt and continue beating eggs on high until soft peaks form.
-Using a rubber spatula, fold one-third of the egg whites into ricotta mixture, then gently fold in the remaining egg whites.
+Add remaining 1/8 Tsp. salt and continue beating eggs on high until soft peaks form.
+Using a rubber spatula, fold one-third of the egg whites into ricotta mixture, and then gently fold in the remaining egg whites.

 Yields about 3 pancakes per serving.

 A gift from my friends Lynn & Larry

 - 2 Eggs